 Today, I have a video and article for you on three exercises that will help alleviate your shoulder joint pain.

 In today’s video, I wanted to go through the top three shoulder joint pain relief exercises.

 I got Donnalee to demonstrate.

 #1 – No Money

-You are in a nice posture.
-Your elbows are pressed against your side.
-You will then bring the hands out and really focusing on the rotation of the upper arm.
+Stand in a nice posture, with your elbows pressed against your side.
+Bring your hands outward, really focusing on the rotation of the upper arm.
 We are isolating out the shoulder joint, working on the range of motion and stretching out the shoulder joint.
-Perform 1 set of 5 repetitions in a smooth and controlled movement with a good stop for a second or two at the end position.
+Perform 1 set of 5 repetitions in a smooth and controlled movement, with a good stop for a second or two at the end position.
 We are really working on range of motion and then light stretching.

 #2 – Hand to Opposite Shoulder